SNIPPET LESSON PLAN FOR:

 A further proof that light is able to leave the Earth is the phenomenon called "Earthshine:" the glow of the Earth as it reflects the light from the Sun.
 Earthshine can light up the dark side of the moon.
 The adequate conditions to see this happen occasionally and it is a beautiful view to enjoy.
 It also makes for beautiful photographs: you just need to Google "Earthshine" to obtain an extensive gallery of images.

 Finally, there is further evidence that light is able to escape from the pull of the Earth from the Apollo moon missions.
-The astronaughts left behind on the Moon a small mirror to which a laser beam (light) is pointed regularly to monitor the gradual change in the distance between the Moon and the Earth.
+The astronauts left behind on the Moon a small mirror to which a laser beam (light) is pointed regularly to monitor the gradual change in the distance between the Moon and the Earth.
 This distance is established by measuring how long it takes the laser beam to travel to the Moon and back after it is reflected on that mirror.
 More details about this can be obtained at What Neil & Buzz Left on the Moon.

 But we also know that nothing can travel faster than light, so what happens then?
 Well, then nothing, not even light itself can escape the object from below this limit – the Event Horizon.
 We then have a black hole.
 And it is not called "black" because there is no light on it – it is just that light cannot leave the black hole for us to see it: it "falls" back down just like a stone thrown upwards on Earth.

-As mentioned above, only very massive objects can have an event horizon, i.e. be a black hole.
+As mentioned above, only very massive objects can be a black hole.
 For example certain massive stars become black holes once the thermonuclear reactions in their core run out of fuel and the stars cease to shine, breaking the equilibrium between the outward push from their radiation and the inward pull from gravity, in favour of the latter.
 The star is then left entirely to gravity.
 The subsequent collapse gets rid of the lighter stuff when it rebounds into space in the form of a formidable supernova explosion and leaves the very heavy matter behind, collapsing even further into a dense sphere of remnant matter that becomes a black hole.

 Once in place such a black hole is certainly a place to be avoided by passing spaceships.
 This is why it is such an interesting place for science fiction!